-(3) The travel fee is available only to directors who travel outside of their home state or province to attend a Board of Directors or Committee meeting
+(3) The travel fee is available only to directors who travel outside of their home state or province to attend a Board of Directors or Committee meeting.

 Eligible directors also receive an initial grant of DSUs when they are appointed to the Board of Directors.
 For individuals who become eligible directors after December 31, 2008, the initial grant is equal to the amount of the annual board retainer multiplied by 150% and divided by the closing price of subordinate voting shares on the NYSE on the last business day of the fiscal quarter immediately preceding the date when the individual becomes an eligible director.
 The DSUs comprising the initial grant vest upon the retirement of the eligible director.
 However, if an eligible director retires within a year of becoming an eligible director, all of the DSUs comprising the initial grant are forfeited and cancelled.
-If an eligible director retires but more than two years but more than two years after becoming an eligible director, then one-third of the DSUs comprising the initial grant are forfeited and cancelled.
+If an eligible director retires less than two years but more than one year after becoming an eligible director, then two-thirds of the DSUs comprising the initial grant are forfeited and cancelled.
+If an eligible director retires within three years but more than two years after becoming an eligible director, then one-third of the DSUs comprising the initial grant are forfeited and cancelled.
 Forfeiture does not apply if a director ceases to be a director due to a change of control.